JacobWood12/PythonExercises/README.md

 Baby's first Python GUI using Tkinter.
 It's pretty simple, you just click the button in the window that comes up, but with a sinister twist...

+### compass.py

+A window with north, south, east and west buttons around the edge and a label in the middle which says the most recently pressed direction.

+It was for learning layout management.

 ### messageboxes.py

 I made this because I saw messageboxes in another program and wanted to experiment with them.
 I think it has them all.